 Sit down and write a list of at least 8 ways your piano studio could be viewed as unique in your community.
 If you can’t do it, you need to change up your approach this year.
 Start with your vision for your piano studio and back it up with all of the ways you can accomplish this vision.
 Offer something to your community that no other piano teacher in your area does.

 Any of our unique and innovative products are a good start!
-Are you the teacher known for teaching boys to love the piano?
+Are you the teacher known for teaching active kids to love the piano?
 Are you the teacher who is a whiz with preschoolers?
 Are you the teacher whose students ALL practice like crazy?
-Do you offer amazing group classes?

 Kids today are becoming teenagers well before they hit the age of 13.
 Their exposure to pop culture is heightened by their connection to technology from a very early age.
 To be “in the know” about how you can connect with your students, you need to spend a portion of your week being a teenager… without the bad skin and mood swings.